blackboxlogic/Cos470/FinalExam.md

 	}
 }
 ```
-Building a house involves some time-consuming operation and your co-worker saves time by making many of them *in parallel*.
-But, after making 10,000 houses, the console output shows that it only made 9,665 houses.
-Show how you would fix the to **make it thread-safe** (outputting 10,000) without removing the multi-threading.
+Building a `House` involves some time-consuming operation and your co-worker saves time by making many of them *in parallel*.
+But, after making 10,000 `House`s, the console output shows that it only made 9,665 `House`s.
+Show how you would fix the `House` class to **make it thread-safe** (outputting 10,000) without removing the multi-threading.
 ```